 The board must decide by July 4 whether the county will participate in the project.
 If Loudoun participates, stations will be constructed at Route 606 and 772, increasing development options in those areas.
-Some have called it the county's "biggest decision" ever.
+Some have called it ever.
 After hearing from the experts, supervisors Monday turned to their constituents.

 “The board is looking at their options when it comes to Dulles rail," said Loudoun Public Information Officer Anna Nissinen.
 "They’ve been going through work sessions with staff getting information.
 This is the chance for them to hear from the public directly.”

 The pro-rail advocacy group, Loudoun Rail Now, rallied outside of the government center.
 Among them was Brambleton resident Candy Murphy who said that everyone she talks to seems to be in support.

 “We live in a part of the Ashburn area that is already traffic choked and its just going to get worse,” Murphy said, adding that when she moved to Brambleton in 2003 Metro seemed like it was a done deal at the time.

 “It’s surprising now that it’s not,” she said.
 “I think as a taxpayer it’s important for the whole county.
 I think the growth that will come as a result of Metro will help bring the business tax base that we need, which will help us get closer to where Fairfax is by taking more of the tax burden off of the individual homeowner.”

 Purcellville resident Ben Belrose disagreed.
 He believes that Loudoun should opt out of the project and move on to something that makes more sense.